Beylerbeyi Mosque

 The Beylerbeyi Mosque (Beylerbeyi Camii), also known as the Hamid i-Evvel Mosque (Hamid-i Evvel Camii), is a mosque located in the Beylerbeyi neighbourhood in Istanbul, Turkey.
-It was first built in 1777–1778 by the Ottoman sultan Abdülhamid I, but was later modified by Mahmud II in 1820–1821.
+It was first built in 1777–1778 by the Ottoman sultan Abdul Hamid I, but was later modified by Mahmud II in 1820–1821.

 Historical background

 Abdulhamid I (r.
 1774–1789) built the Beylerbeyi Mosque in 1777–1778.
 Soon afterwards he also built the Emirgan Mosque (1781–82), and both are located in suburbs of Istanbul on the shores of the Bosphorus.
 During the reign of Abdulhamid I more foreign architects and artists arrived in Istanbul and the Ottoman Baroque style was being further consolidated.
 The architect of the mosque may have been Mehmed Tahir, the chief imperial architect at this time, but it has also been suggested that it could have been Edirneli Agop Ağa.
 The mosque was also constructed around the same time that Abdülhamid renovated the Imperial Hall in Topkapı Palace, and the decoration of this hall resembles the decoration of the mosque's interior.
-The Beylerbeyi Mosque was dedicated to his mother, Rabia Kadın (wife of Ahmed III).
+The Beylerbeyi Mosque was dedicated to his mother, Rabia Şermi Kadın (wife of Ahmed III).
 It was built on the site of a previous palace, the Istavroz Palace, which had been recently demolished.